Korie Homan: Career

 In the absence of Vergeer, Homan took full advantage as she won her first Grand Slam singles title at the 2010 Australian Open.
 Homan has not played since her Australian Open win as in September 2009 she fell, which resulted in her tearing the ligaments in her wrist.
-Surgery is not an option as this would result in Homan losing function of her wrist This made her pull out of the doubles of the Australian Open.
+Surgery was not an option as this would result in Homan losing function of her wrist This made her pull out of the doubles of the Australian Open.
 In July 2010 Homan announced her retirement from the sport due to the injury.

 Outside of tennis

 Homan has a degree in biomedical science.
 As of September 2010, she is studying Veterinary Medicine.